 2. Check the device

 If the problem is not external, meaning if other devices are able to get the signal just fine, the other option is that something went wrong with the phone.
-That’s not a big problem either.
+That’s not a big problem as long as your Internet service is running fine.
 On an average phone, there are at least 15 apps that are using mobile data for updates, while you haven’t used them in months.
 If you want to check your phone to see why it gets a weak signal, you can go into Settings – Cellular if you are an iPhone user and Settings – Network and internet – Mobile network – app data usage if you have Android-powered phone.
 There you can check out all the apps that are eating away at your mobile data while not even in use.
 This is generally a good habit to have.
 Just clean out your phone every few months so you don’t have to worry about that anymore.
 And if you have signal issues, to begin with, turn off the functions you are not using, like mobile data while you are on wifi, Bluetooth, etc.

 If your mobile connection is fine, but your wifi is making you scream in anger, there are still things you can do.